osxmidi/LinVst/Tested-VST-Plugins/README.md

 Application Location C:\Program Files\Native Instruments

 Content Location C:\users\Public\Documents

-The NTKDaemon seems to stay up ok for a session involving closing and starting Native Access.

-After a reboot it probably needs NTKDaemon 1.25.0 Setup PC.exe to be run again and then start Native Access.exe

 **Kontakt Player 5.x and 6.x and 7.x** (can try turning multiprocessing off for some setups).